Jahia/jahia-nextjs-initiative/README.md

-# The Jahia Nextjs initiative : *Jahia the best DXP to manage headless web project*
+# The Jahia Nextjs initiative : *Jahia the DXP to manage headless web project*

 The aim of the Jahia Nextjs initiative is to explore and explain the Jahia capabilities to easily create and manage headless web project.